dswho2/paper-retrieval-reader/README.md

 2. **Domain-Aware Intelligence**: Scientific field classification and audience-adaptive explanation generation
 3. **Future Multi-Modal Enhancement**: Extensible architecture for processing figures, equations, and tables

 The core innovation focuses on hybrid retrieval that significantly outperforms traditional RAG systems, with domain-aware explanations that adapt to user expertise levels.
+The architecture is designed to scale from single-paper analysis to automated weekly processing of new research publications.

 ## Core Technical Innovations (Implementation Priority Order)